-Reed, a Democrat, was the representative for Arkansas's 6th congressional district from 1927 to 1929.
+Reed was the representative for Arkansas’s 6th congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Dec 1923 to Mar 1929, Reed missed 51 of 365 roll call votes, which is 14.0%.
 This is on par with the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1925-Feb 1926||22||2||9.1%||47th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000